Sagar2366/ai-assisted-devops-workshop/episode-1-ai-foundations/labs/lab3-persona-swap.md

 Last Log: "connection refused: upstream payment-gateway.internal:8443"
 """

-    # 3. Define the Expert Personas (The "Lenses")
     personas = [
-        (
-            "SRE Engineer",
-            "You are a senior SRE.
+        ("SRE Engineer", "You are a senior SRE.
 Focus on deploy health, rollout strategy, and reliability.
-Provide kubectl commands."
-        ),
-        (
-            "Network Engineer",
-            "You are a senior network engineer.
-Focus on connectivity, DNS, and TLS issues causing 'connection refused'."
+Be concise."), ("Network Engineer", "You are a senior network engineer.
+Focus on connectivity, DNS, and TLS issues.
+Be concise."), ("Security Engineer", "You are a senior security engineer.
+Focus on permissions, mTLS, and network security.
+Be concise."), ]
-        ),
-        (
-            "Security Engineer",
-            "You are a senior security engineer.
-Focus on permissions, mTLS, and NetworkPolicy changes in the deploy."
-        ),
-    ]

-    # 4. The Fan-Out Loop
-    # We send the same alert to each persona to get a 360-degree triage report.
     for name, system_prompt in personas:
         print(f"\n{'='*60}")
         print(f"  PERSONA: {name}")